the French flag Edmund Husserl

 Youth

-Edmund Husserl was born in 1859 in Proßnitz, in the Austro-Hungarian Empire (now Prostejov, now in the Czech Republic).
+Edmund Husserl was born in 1859 in Proßnitz, in the Austro-Hungarian Empire (now Prostějov, in the Czech Republic).

-After studying at Olmütz grammar school, he enrolled at the University of Leipzig in 1876 to take courses in astronomy.
-He then turned to mathematics at the University of Berlin from 1878 to 1881.
+After studying at Olmütz grammar school, he enrolled at the University of Leipzig in 1876 to take courses in astronomy, before turning to mathematics at the University of Berlin from 1878 to 1881.

-This inspired him to enrol at the University of Berlin to study philosophy.
+This led him to enrol at the University of Vienna to study philosophy.

 In Berlin and Halle

-One meeting proved decisive: that of Franz Brentano.
-This professor's lectures (Freud was also his pupil) were to have a decisive influence on him, to the point of convincing him to devote himself to philosophy for good.
+One encounter proved decisive: that of Franz Brentano.
+The lectures of this professor — whose pupils also included Freud — made a lasting impression on him, to the point of convincing him to devote himself to philosophy for good.

-In 1886, at the age of 27, he converted to Protestantism (he was of Jewish origin).
+In 1886, at the age of twenty-seven, he converted to Protestantism, having been born into a Jewish family.

-That same year he was appointed to teach at the University of Halle as Privatdozent (private tutor paid by his pupils, not by the state), a post he held for fourteen years.
+That same year he was appointed to teach at the University of Halle as Privatdozent — a private lecturer paid by his students rather than by the state — a post he held for fourteen years.

-In 1887 he defended another thesis, this time in philosophy, "On the Concept of Number".
+In 1887 he defended a further thesis, this time in philosophy: "On the Concept of Number".

-He published his first work: Philosophy of Arithmetic, in 1891.
+His first book, Philosophy of Arithmetic, appeared in 1891.

-Husserl's intellectual career can be summed up in three phases:
+Husserl's intellectual career can be mapped across three phases:

-• A psychologising approach to mathematics, as shown in Philosophy of Arithmetic.
+• A psychologising approach to mathematics, as reflected in Philosophy of Arithmetic.

 • A purely logicist approach, defended in Volume 1 of his next work, the Logical Investigations.

-• Phenomenology, marking the phase in which Husserl's thought finds its own consistency and is based on a critique of logicism and psychologism.
+• Phenomenology, the phase in which Husserl's thought found its own consistency, grounded in a critique of both logicism and psychologism.

-It was in Volume 2 of the Logical Investigations, published a few years later, that Husserl first defended this new approach.
+It was in Volume 2 of the Logical Investigations, published a few years later, that Husserl first set out this new approach.

 At Göttingen